Dropping Domestic Violence Charges

-Under some circumstances, the individual bringing domestic violence charges may wish to drop those charges.
+Under some circumstances, the individual can drop domestic violence charges if they wish to do so.
 Who has the authority to drop the charges, and their reasons for doing so will usually depend on whether it is a civil or a criminal domestic violence action, and on the specific circumstances of that individual case.
 A DC domestic violence lawyer can help the defendant navigate a case and anticipate the actions of the alleged victim and the prosecution, whether they choose to drop a case or not.

 One of the main differences between a civil matter for a civil protection order and a criminal domestic violence action is the party bringing the action.
 In a civil case, the person seeking protection from another person is called the petitioner.
 The petitioner brings the case and has the burden of showing that the respondent has committed or has threatened to commit an inter-family offense.
 An inter-family offense is any criminal offense that is committed against a family member, a roommate, an intimate partner, or an intimate partner that the petitioner and the respondent have in common.